Ahsome/NIMA-Notes/Med Notes/Diseases/Gastrointestinal/Gastrointestinal Bleeding.md

 2. [[#Lower GI bleeding]]

 ### Upper GI bleeding
-Upper GI bleeding, also called Bleeding that is proximal to the ligament of Treitz
+Upper GI bleeding, also called hematemesis, is bleeding that is proximal to the ligament of Treitz

 ### Lower GI bleeding